Relieves pain and reduces fever.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a blood thinner such as warfarin (Coumadin®).
+- Some medicines and foods can affect how acetaminophen works.
+Tell your doctor if you are using a blood thinner, such as warfarin.

 - Do not drink alcohol while you are using this medicine.